Table of Contents

 These goofy fellas will do anything to make their owners laugh!
 They are highly people-oriented and will enjoy doing funny stuff just for your amusement.
 You will surely notice this when they spin in circles when happy or excited, or when they make a birdbath and sit in it on a hot summer day.
 Or maybe it’s their characteristically funny facial expression and eyes that seem to look in the opposite directions?
 Dachshunds too rank high on the funny scale—just look at these hilarious memes and you’ll see what we are talking about.

 Good Fit for a Family Environment

 With proper and timely socialization and training, this mixed breed will make an excellent choice for families with children.
+Socialization will reduce the risks of your pooch getting separation anxiety.
 Once introduced to small children, they will put their alertness to good use and do their best to keep them safe (or will simply take a nap with them!).
 With older children, they will embark on all sorts of adventures in the local woods, sniffing around and exploring as they satisfy their inherent curiosity.
 The Bo-Dach won’t mind living in a home with a senior either.
 “People are people” seems to be their motto, so age won’t make any difference at all.

 Three Cons of Adopting a Dachshund Boston